AcademySoftwareFoundation/EncodingGuidelines/EditorialWorkflow.md

 For this reason it can be desirable to do one of the above approaches, but do work with editorial to confirm what they would like.

+See [OpAtom](/EncodeDNXHD.html#op-atom) for how to make OpAtom.mxf files.

+These do not get directly imported into the avid, instead you copy them directly into the /Users/Shared/AvidMediaComposer/Avid MediaFiles/MXF/{NUMBER} folder (e.g. /Users/Shared/AvidMediaComposer/Avid MediaFiles/MXF/2) on OSX or C:\Avid MediaFiles\MXF\{NUMBER} on windows.
+I have typically created a new folder for each import.
+Once imported, Media composer will scan the files and create a msmMMOB.mdb file, which is a database of the MOB ID's of the files.
+This can then be dragged into a Avid Bin.

+NOTE, there is also an associated folder called UME - /Users/Shared/AvidMediaComposer/Avid MediaFiles/UME/{NUMBER} that can take Op1A files.
+However, with recent testing (version 2023.8.2.58057.0), the metadata does not reliably get imported.

 ## AAF Creation

 If you are tightly integrating your pipeline into an AVID workflow, you should checkout [pyaaf2](https://github.com/markreidvfx/pyaaf2).
 In particular the [Embedding footage example](https://pyaaf.readthedocs.io/en/latest/quickstart.html#embedding-footage) which does allow you to specify the tape-name, but also the [OTIO To Multi AAF Transcode example](https://github.com/markreidvfx/otio_to_multi_aaf_alab_example) which using OTIO and pyaaf2 to create a AAF file from an OTIO file, showing a full conformed AAF file.